Interview with Helen DeRamus

 - Who are your favorite artists and writers?

 I admire and get inspiration from so many artists many of whom I know well.
-But I can point to Giacometti who inspires me to value the process above all else.
+But I can point to career of Giacometti who inspires me to value the process above all else.
 The writer, Annie Dilliard, for her capacity to see the whole landscape and appreciate the tiniest creatures.
 Robert MacFarlane, another writer who describes the landscape in a way that helps me appreciate the history and “feel” of the landscape and Julie Mehretu whose large complex works inspire me to imagine the possibilities of a new way of seeing the landscape.

 - What advice would you give to other artists?